-English Holly grows all over the Pacific Northwest and I personally have seen this tree in areas that have hardly been tread by man and yet, there they are.
+English Holly grows all over the BC coastal region and I personally have seen this tree in areas that have hardly been tread by man and yet, there they are.
 The problem is that many birds love the berries from these trees and after eating, the seeds are deposited in their droppings to all areas of the coast.

 Holly is a small broadleaf evergreen tree that can grow up to 20 meters high.
 Red berries are found on the female trees.